sukesh-reddy/Data-Science-Projects---Business/README.md

 # Data Science Projects-- For Business

-Here I will be working on different data sets and problems statements in a company/organization.
+Here I will be working on different data sets and problems statements related to a company/organization.

 ## Domains:-
 - Human Resource Department